Universality Emerging in a Universality: Derivation of the Ericson Transition in Stochastic Quantum Scattering and Experimental Validation

 where $t_c^j = \sqrt{|\lambda_j^2-1|}/(g_c^++\lambda_j), g_c^+ = 2/T_c-1$ and $J_0$ denotes the Bessel function of order zero.
 The channel factor reads

 The characteristic functions for $s=1,2$ and thus their distributions are equal for $\beta=2$ \cite{PhysRevLett.111.030403, Matrixelemente}.

 We expand the moments asymptotically in powers of $1/\Xi$.
 To this end, we expand $R_s(k)$ in Eq.~\eqref{eq:Sub1}, \textit{i.e.}, $J_0\left( k \sqrt{ t_a^1t_b^1}\right)$ in powers of $k$.
 As $J_0$ is even in $k$, all odd moments vanish.
-All even moments necessarily exist due to the unitarity of the scattering matrix.
+All even moments necessarily exist due to the unitarity of the $S$ matrix.
 The zeroth order moment equals one and is the Efetov--Wegner term \cite{Efetov, Efetov1996, Kieburg2009} in the supersymmetry calculation.
-As seen in \cref{eq:Sub1}, the integrand is singular at $\lambda_1=\lambda_2=1$ which occurs due to a change of variables.
-This is typical for supersymmetry calculations, see Refs.~\cite{VWZ, Efetov,VerbaarschotCorr, PLUHAR19951,Efetov1996,Fyodorov, Rozhkov2003,Rozhkov2004,PhysRevLett.111.030403, Matrixelemente, Wirkungsquerschnitte}.
-To remove this singularity, we make the change of variables $\lambda_1 = 1+q'r',\ \lambda_2 = 1-q'(1-r').$ As the integrand combined with the Jacobian contributes a factor of $q'^2$ this cancels the $(\lambda_1-\lambda_2)^{-2}=q'^{-2}$ contribution at $q'=0$ and the integrand is finite.
-We split the integration domain in two parts: a disconnected part, where the integrations can be done independently from one another, $q'\in[0,2],\ r' \in [0,1]$, and a connected part, where $q'\in[2,\infty),\ r' \in\left[(q'-2)/q',1\right]$.
-The characteristic function becomes $R_s(k)= R_s^{(d)}(k)+R_s^{(c)}(k)$, where
+The integrand in \cref{eq:Sub1} is singular at $\lambda_1=\lambda_2=1$.
+This is typical for supersymmetry calculations, see Refs.~\cite{VWZ, Efetov,VerbaarschotCorr, PLUHAR19951,Efetov1996,Fyodorov, Rozhkov2003,Rozhkov2004,PhysRevLett.111.030403, Matrixelemente, Wirkungsquerschnitte}, and entails that the computation of the remaining low-dimensional integrals is, in general, very challenging or even unfeasible.
+Yet, we succeeded in removing the singularity, with an exact change of variables $\lambda_1 = 1+q'r',\ \lambda_2 = 1-q'(1-r').$ As the integrand combined with the Jacobian contributes a factor of $q'^2$ this cancels the $(\lambda_1-\lambda_2)^{-2}=q'^{-2}$ contribution at $q'=0$ and the integrand is finite.
+We split the integration domain into two parts, $R_s(k)= R_s^{(d)}(k)+R_s^{(c)}(k)$, a disconnected part, $R_s^{(d)}(k)$, with independent integration variables, and a connected part, $R_s^{(c)}(k)$, where